 - 3.5.1 Social Workers from the Adoption and Fostering Service provide the preparation training for adopters.
 Adopters also have access to the full training programme offered to the Agency's foster carers and adopters.
-This ongoing training is available to both approved adopters as well as to adoptive parents at any point after an Adoption Order has been granted. - 3.5.2 During the year April 2011 to March 2012 a four day preparation training programme was held on four occasions and was attended by 19 households, compared to 14 households during 2010/2011.
-In addition, specific preparation training was held for second-time adopters in November 2011 attended by 3 households. - 3.5.3 The training covered a variety of topics and experiential exercises including:
+This ongoing training is available to both approved adopters as well as to adoptive parents at any point after an Adoption Order has been granted. - 3.5.2 During the year April 2012 to March 2013 a four day preparation training programme was held on three occasions and was attended by 22 households, compared to 19 households during 2011/2012. - 3.5.3 The training covered a variety of topics and experiential exercises including:

-The Adoption Process Agency Policy / Legislation Valuing Diversity Disability Awareness Child Development Attachment and Resilience Health and Education Abuse Memories, Loss and Separation Lifestory work Adoption Support including contact Matching
+The Adoption Process

+Agency Policy / Legislation

+Valuing Diversity

+Disability Awareness

+Child Development

+Attachment and Resilience

+Health and Education

+Abuse

+Memories, Loss and Separation

+Lifestory work

+Adoption Support including contact

+Matching